Robert & Ruth Halperin Foundation

 Philip Halperin has dedicated his career to supporting California's children and public education.
 According to public profiles, he has "championed efforts to empower and improve school districts, strengthen pre-school statewide, promote local investment in public schools, support teachers, and build partnerships that close opportunity gaps."
 As Chairman of the San Francisco School Alliance Foundation Board and co-founder of California Education Partners, Philip has co-chaired six successful campaigns that have collectively raised over $4.0 billion for the public schools and children of San Francisco.

-Philip also serves on the boards of The Boys and Girls Club of San Francisco, the Haas Center for Public Service at Stanford University, and University High School, demonstrating the foundation's deep connections to educational institutions and youth-serving organizations.
+Philip also serves on the boards of The Boys and Girls Club of San Francisco, the Haas Center for Public Service at Stanford University, and University High School, demonstrating the foundation's deep connections to educational institutions and youth-serving organisations.

 Application Process & Timeline